MianAnwar/Azure-cheat-codes/az-webapp-powershell.md

                      -NumberofWorkers 1
 ```

-# Step#5 Then we can create the Azure Web App
+# Step#5 Then we can create the Azure Web App in AZURE-WebApp-Services
 ```
 New-AzWebApp -ResourceGroupName $ResourceGroupName `
              -Name $WebAppName `